Announcement of 2025 Residency Awardees

 Nicholas Boggs

-The cover of Baldwin: A Love Story which features a black and white portrait of James BaldwinAuthor, scholar, and Fellow Nicholas Boggs’ new book, Baldwin: A Love Story, will be published in August and represents the first biography about Baldwin in three decades.
+The cover of Baldwin: A Love Story which features a black and white portrait of James BaldwinAuthor, scholar, and Fellow Nicholas Boggs’s new book, Baldwin: A Love Story, will be published in August and represents the first biography about Baldwin in three decades.
 The book looks at Baldwin through the lens of his relationships, including with Knoxville-born Beauford Delaney.
 Boggs spent his 2023 residency researching and writing the book.
 Imani Perry said of the book, “Boggs’s storytelling, so tenderly rendered, brings us the beautiful yet tattered heart of not only Baldwin, the intellectual and artist, but Baldwin, the vulnerable, yearning, flesh-and-blood person.”

 To learn more about the work of our Fellows out in the world, we encourage you to follow us on Facebook or Instagram.